jrp244/byu-cs324/lab-shell-pipeline/README.md

    - Close any open file descriptors that are exclusively for use by the child processes.

-Of course, you will need to make this work with an arbitrary number of command pairs.
-A carefully designed loop can help with this.
-For example, while your `pipe()` call must happen before both of your calls to `fork()`  (i.e., for a pair of commands / child processes), it could be that iteration `i` handles the `pipe()` call for a pair, but the corresponding `fork()` calls happen in iteration `i` and `i + 1`.
-But as you iterate, remember that each call to `pipe()` yields two file descriptors.
-Those descriptors are simply integers, but you will want to keep track of their values until they been served their purpose--e.g., for `dup2()`, `close()`, etc.

-The processes for all commands in a pipeline should be in the same progress group, and it is a different group than that of the parent (i.e., the shell).
+The processes for all commands in a pipeline should be in the same progress group, and that group is different than that of the parent (i.e., the shell).
-The group ID should be the process ID of the first command in the pipeline.
-Thus, for every command in a pipeline, after fork is called, the parent process should call `setpgid(pid, pgid)`, where `pid` is the process ID of the child process that was just created and `pgid` is the process ID of the first child process in the pipeline.
+The group ID for commands in a pipeline should be the process ID of the first command in the pipeline.
+Thus, for each command, after `fork()` is called, the parent process should call `setpgid(pid, pgid)`, where `pid` is the process ID of the child process that was just created and `pgid` is the process ID of the first child process in the pipeline.
 Now the collective child processes corresponding to the commands in a single pipeline are associated with a single process group ID.
 This will allow all processes to be targetted at once with something like `kill()`.

 Unlike the code for a single command above, in a pipeline, multiple commands will be running _concurrently_.
 This means that the parent process cannot stop